Tejaswini Ananth Kumar

-Kumar is the Chairman and co-founder of Adamya Chetana Foundation, and the Karnataka state Vice-President for BJP.
+Kumar is the Chairman and co-founder of Adamya Chetana Foundation.

+In September 2023 she was appointed as chairperson of the board of governors of IIEST, Shibpur for a period of next three years.

 Early life

 She was very active at all levels of Akhil Bharatiya Vidyarthi Parishad (ABVP) organizing various student activities.
 She served as State Joint Secretary & National executive member of ABVP.

 Between 1988 and 1993, she worked as a Software Engineer in Bengaluru, Lecturer at BMS college of Engineering and Lecturer at SDM college of Engineering.

 She worked as a scientist at ADA (then headed by Dr APJ Abdul Kalam) between 1993 – 1997 and on the LCA – Tejas project.

 Social work

-She along with her husband, Ananth Kumar, founded Adamya Chetana Foundation, a nonprofit organisation for social service.
+She along with her husband, Ananth Kumar, founded Adamya Chethana Foundation, a nonprofit organisation for social service.
 It was setup in 1998 in memory of Girija Shastry, mother of Ananth Kumar.
 It supports underprivileged children with food in schools through the mid-day meals programme.
-About 2,00,000 meals are served daily.
+About 160,000 meals are served daily.